smmbox4/a-serpbear_v4/README.md

 - `POST /api/refresh` – queue immediate re-scrapes for selected keywords.
 - `GET /api/settings` – fetch the current scraper, cron, and notification settings.

+Keyword responses now expose only the camelCase `mapPackTop3` flag alongside the other normalised booleans so integrations no longer need to strip the legacy `map_pack_top3` column returned by some databases.

 Refer to the [official documentation](https://docs.serpbear.com/) for the complete endpoint catalogue and payload schemas.

 ---